-- o 60% of your grade will be based on a comprehensive Final Examination at the end of the term; - o 15% of your grade will be based on Click & Learn Assignments - o 15% of your grade will be based on a Midterm Examination on September 29th - o 10% of your grade will be based on Class Exercises
+- o 75% of your grade will be based on a comprehensive closed-book Final Examination.
+(See Law School webpage for date and time of final exam); - o 15% of your grade will be based on Click & Learn Assignments - o 10% of your grade will be based on Class Exercises and Writing Assignments

-A. Examinations
+A. Examination